Historic Villages of Shirakawa-gō and Gokayama: Ainokura village

-The village is situated on a high but narrow terraced plateau to the west of, and well above, the Sho River.
+The village is situated on a high but narrow terraced plateau to the west of, and well above, the Shō River.
 Surrounded by mountains and forests, Ainokura lies at an altitude of around 400 metres.
 An old narrow road runs northeast to southwest through the village centre, eventually becoming the main mountain access route that was constructed in 1887.
 However, a new and wider roadway was built in 1958 which rather disrupts the vista through the village.

 As of August 1994, there were 27 households in Ainokura Village, creating a population of 90 individuals.
 However, in 1887 there were 47 households, making it then the fourth largest of the 25 villages in the Taira-mura area.
 Most houses are situated on flat, open terraces with stone retaining walls and little space around them.
 Those irrigated rice fields which surround the areas of housing are small and irregular in shape.
 Larger rice fields are found on the northeast side of the village.
 Some of the higher ones were originally used for cultivating mulberry trees for silkworm production.
 Ainokura Village had the strongest sericulture tradition of all the villages in Taira-mura.
 However, the industry declined here in the 1950s when a push for self-sufficiency in food led to the mulberry fields being converted to rice production.
 Water for irrigation is mostly brought in by an aqueduct system that runs from a river valley in the mountains to the west of the village and passes through a network of fine canals within the village.

 67 buildings and five additional structures are included in the designation of 'historic buildings of Ainokura Village' to be preserved.
 Of these, 20 Gassho-style farmhouses were originally included, but this has since increased to 23.
 Most date from the end of the Edo period to the end of the Meiji period (i.e. early 19th to early 20th century), but the oldest of them dates back to the late 17th century.
 Room plans were either a four-room square, or a larger six-room structure, plus their earthen-floor space.
 The Shinto shrine housing the village deity is located on high ground near the village centre and is nowadays surrounded by Japanese cedar trees.
 A Buddhist temple of the Jodo Shinshu sect forms the religious centre of the community.